ebLPellegrini/Programming-Logic-Training/Python Training/1-begginer/death-knight-hero/README.md

 ### Annotations ###
-- Learn how to use Enumerate, a tool to get both index and element in an iteration - for index, attack in enumerate(battle_Attacks): -
+- I learned how to use 'Enumerate', a tool to get both index and element in an iteration - for index, attack in enumerate(battle_Attacks): -